 Unionville-Chadds Ford School District

 The Franklin Institute Science Museum, Centennial School District, and Unionville-Chadds Ford School District all located in the Philadelphia area will share their museum-district partnership model for advancing teachers’ and administrators’ understanding of the brain and learning to improve district-wide educational practices.
 Participants will experience samples of interactive professional development modules that debunk myths about the brain and learning, as well as demonstrate research-based strategies for engaging and motivating students to learn.
 Evaluation results about the impact of these experiences on teachers, administrators, and students will also be shared.
 Participants will receive evidence-based tools for improving K-12 teaching across all disciplines, and learn about ways to partner with The Franklin Institute to offer these transformational experiences for teachers across the country.

 5 Pivots for Education Leaders to Support World Class Execution

 Entrepreneur, co-designer and co-founder of what has become the New Tech Network, shares practices of world-class innovation teams.
 Ted will discuss how these shared pivotal practices are important to superintendents to lead their districts through complex change and sustain these changes.

 Superintendent/School Board Relations — A Discussion Between NSBA Executive Director Tom Gentzel and AASA Executive Director Dan Domenech

 Executive Director, NSBA

-Come hear an informative discussion between the AASA and NSBA executive directors, who agree that an effective superintendent/school board management team is essential to a school system’s success.
-Find out how the two organizations work together to accomplish common goals.
+Come hear an informative discussion between the AASA and NSBA executive directors who agree that an effective superintendent/school board management team is essential to a school system’s success and learn how the two organizations work together to accomplish common goals.